-Rare 'Blue Supermoon' is this week
+Rare 'blue supermoon' is this week

 A “seasonal blue boom” occurs when a single year has 13 full moons instead of the normal 12.
 A “supermoon” takes place when the full moon occurs at the nearest point to Earth in its orbit.

-The next full moon will happen on September 29th.
-That is called a Harvest Moon and will be the last supermoon of 2023.
+The next full moon will happen on Sept.
+29. That is called a harvest moon and will be the last supermoon of 2023.